IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step06.md

 ## Example 2: invalid option

- common mistake is providing an incorrect argument to a command.
+A common mistake is to provide an incorrect argument to a command.
 As an example, attempting to run `seqkit -help` triggers an error before displaying the help message (and repeats the error at the end).

 ```
 $ seqkit -help